 DRAIN LINING – NO DIG TECHNOLOGY

-No Dig Technology is a proven and established method of placing a new pipe within an existing damaged pipe without excavation and with minimal disruption.
+No-Dig Technology is a proven, established method of placing a new pipe within an existing damaged pipe without the need for excavation, ensuring minimal disruption to your property.

-The new pipe material is similar to GRP (glass reinforced plastic) and in all cases will be superior in quality and strength to the pipe which it lines.
-The new pipe is moulded into the damaged pipe by an ingenious method called ‘inversion’ using water or air pressure, fitting it tightly against the wall of the existing pipe.
-When the inversion is complete the new pipe (which is originally flexible) is now rigid, resulting in a strong, tough pipe tightly fitted within the existing pipe with only a minimum loss of cross section of approximately 6%.
+The new drainage lining material is similar to GRP (glass-reinforced plastic) and, in all cases, will be superior in quality and strength to the pipe it replaces.
+The new pipe is molded into the damaged pipe using an ingenious method called ‘inversion,’ which utilizes water or air pressure to fit it tightly against the existing walls.
+When the inversion is complete, the originally flexible pipe becomes a rigid, strong, and tough structure.
+It fits tightly within the existing pipe, resulting in a minimal cross-sectional loss of only about 6%.

-The liner is manufactured from a special dense impermeable felt and is designed and tailored to fit exactly the internal dimension of the pipe to be refubished.
-The thickness of the lining material can be varied according to design specifications required.
+The liner is manufactured from a special dense, impermeable felt, tailored to fit the exact internal dimensions of the pipe being refurbished.
+The thickness of the drain lining repair material can be varied according to specific design requirements.

-We have a selection of three special resins systems – Polyester, Silicate and Epoxy with different curing times – suitable for various conditions and applications.
-These are impregnated into the liner prior to installation in the pipe.
+We utilize three special resin systems—Polyester, Silicate, and Epoxy—with varying curing times to suit different conditions and applications.
+These are securely impregnated into the liner prior to installation.

 The liner is suitable for sewers and vertical rainwater down pipes etc, 75mm – 300mmØ.
 It is resistant to most aggressive chemicals and can withstand extremely high temperatures.